 LATE REFUND REQUESTS:

-$30 of your tuition pays for materials (The Music Class songbook and access to audio music via the TMC app).
+$30 of in-person class tuition pays for materials (The Music Class songbook and access to audio music via the TMC app).
 If you received materials and return them to us with the CD still in its shrink wrap and the book in new condition, we will refund you the $30 materials fee.
 If you did not receive materials, be certain to let us know.
 After confirmation with your teacher we will refund the $30 materials fee.

 Families with more than one child enrolled will be charged only one administration fee.
 The sibling refund rate is $12.50 per class.